CSE232-MSU/CSE232/labs/lab07.md

 ### Background

 In the previous section of this laboratory you worked with vectors that held a collection of strings.
-For this portion you are going to need to load in a whole table to data and output an inverted table.
+For this portion you are going to need to load in a whole table to data and output an flipped table.

 For example, if you loaded in a table of CSE 232 helproom hours, it might look like this: